Resources and Apps for Students in Germany: An Extensive Guide

 Academic Tools

 Important: Most German universities use either Moodle or ILIAS as their LMS.
-You'll get access credentials during enrollment.
+You will get access credentials during enrollment.
 Check your university's library portal for free access to journals (Springer, Elsevier, IEEE) through institutional licenses.

 Use the ECTS Credit Calculator to understand how your credits transfer between systems.